Dutch Ceylon: Dutch–Portuguese War

-From the time that Christopher Columbus landed in America, there was a significant Iberian challenge facing large parts of the world for Spain and Portugal in conquering the Americas and many other territories around the world.
 In the east, Portugal held territories not only in Ceylon but in India, in the Persian Gulf, and what is now Indonesia, then referred to as the East Indies.

 From 1580 to 1640, the throne of Portugal was held by the Habsburg kings of Spain resulting in the biggest colonial empire until then (see Iberian Union).
 In 1583 Philip I of Portugal, II of Spain, sent his combined Iberian fleet to clear the French traders from the Azores, decisively hanging his prisoners-of-war from the yardarms and contributing to the "Black Legend".
-The Azores were the last part of Portugal to resist Philip's reign over Portugal.
+The Azores were the last part of Portugal to resist Philip's reign.

 The Netherlands meanwhile were in open revolt against their Habsburg overlord and declared themselves a Republic in 1581.
 Prior to 1580 Dutch merchants had procured colonial produce mostly from Lisbon, but the Iberian Union cut off this supply.
 Survival of the fledgling republic depended on their going into the colonial business themselves.

 With two global empires to rule, and with the growing colonial competition with the Dutch, English and French, the Habsburg kings neglected the protection of some of the Portuguese possessions around the world.
 In this period Portugal lost a great number of lands to the new colonial rivals.

 During the Twelve Years' Truce (1609–21) the Dutch made their navy a priority in order to devastate Spanish maritime trade — upon which much of Spain's economy depended — after the resumption of war.
 In 1627, the Castilian economy collapsed.
 Even with a number of victories, Spanish resources were now fully stretched across Europe and also at sea protecting their vital shipping against the greatly improved Dutch fleet.
 Spain's enemies, such as the Netherlands and England, coveted its overseas wealth, and in many cases found it easier to attack poorly-defended Portuguese outposts than Spanish ones.
 The Spanish were simply no longer able to cope with naval threats.
 In the Dutch–Portuguese War that followed many erstwhile Portuguese possession fell into Dutch hands.

 Between 1638 and 1640 the Netherlands even came to control part of Brazil's northeast region, with their capital in Recife.
 The Portuguese won a significant victory in the Second Battle of Guararapes in 1649.
 By 1654, the Netherlands had surrendered and returned control of all Brazilian land to the Portuguese.

-Although Dutch colonies in Brazil were wiped out, during the course of the 17th century the Dutch were able to occupy Ceylon, the Cape of Good Hope, and the East Indies, and to take over the trade with Japan at Nagasaki.
+Although Dutch Brazil was conquered, during the course of the 17th century the Dutch were able to occupy Ceylon, the Cape of Good Hope, and the East Indies, and to take over the trade with Japan at Nagasaki.
 Portugal's Asiatic territories were reduced to bases at Portuguese Macau, Portuguese Timor and Portuguese India.